Stanthorne

-Stanthorne is a village in Cheshire, England, 2 miles west of Middlewich.
+Stanthorne is a village and former civil parish, now in the parish of Stanthorne and Wimboldsley, in the Cheshire West and Chester district, in the ceremonial county of Cheshire, England, 2 miles west of Middlewich.
 The A54 runs through the village, connecting it to the railway station at Winsford.
 At the 2011 census, it had a population of 153.

-In 2015, the civil parish amalgamated with Wimboldsley to form Stanthorne and Wimboldsley.

 History

 Stanthorne was a township in the ancient parish of Davenham and eventually became a civil parish in 1866.
 In the 1870s, Stanthorne was described as "a township in Davenham parish, Cheshire; 1 mile WNW of Middlewich.
 Acres, 1,062.
 Real property, £2,438.
 Pop., 161.
 Houses, 27."
 In 1936, a few boundary changes occurred, resulting in the addition of a few acres of Clive and Kinderton, but the loss of the 358 acres of Winsford.

+On 1 April 2015, the civil parish amalgamated with Wimboldsley to form "Stanthorne and Wimboldsley".

 The buildings within Stanthorne include eleven Grade II listed buildings.
 Stanthorne Hall was built between 1804 and 1807 by Richard Dutton and is a country house to the west of the village.
 Another Grade II listed building is Stanthorne Mill on the River Wheelock.
 This is an ancient mill site and some of the mill machinery is still present in the interior.